teableio/teable/README.md

 - Last, native AI integration to takes usability to the next level.

 In essence, Teable isn't just another no-code solution, it's a comprehensive answer to the evolving demands of modern software development, ensuring that everyone, regardless of their technical proficiency, has a platform tailored to their needs.

-## Sponsors :heart:

-If you are enjoying some this project in your company, I'd really appreciate a [sponsorship](https://github.com/sponsors/teableio), a [coffee](https://ko-fi.com/teable) or a dropped star.
-That gives me some more time to improve it to the next level.

 # License